ding-live/ding-go/README.md

 go mod init
 ```

-Then, reference go-sdk in a Go program with `import`:
+Then, reference ding-go in a Go program with `import`:

 ```go
 import (